KVQuant: Towards 10 Million Context Length LLM Inference with KV Cache Quantization: Background

 \subsection{LLM Quantization}

-\textbf{KV Cache Quantization.} There have been many prior works on LLM quantization.
-Several have focused on weight-only quantization for LLMs, due to the greater contribution to memory consumption and runtime for fairly small sequence length and batch size~\cite{lin2023awq,dettmers2023spqr,kim2023squeezellm}.
-There has also been work on quantizing both weights and activations (including KV cache activations) \cite{xiao2023smoothquant,shao2023omniquant}.
+There have been many prior works on LLM quantization.
+Several have focused on weight-only quantization for LLMs, due to the greater contribution to memory consumption and runtime for small sequence lengths and batch sizes~\cite{lin2023awq,dettmers2023spqr,kim2023squeezellm}.
+Prior works have noted the presence of distinct outliers in both weights and activations \cite{dettmers2022llm,dettmers2023spqr,kim2023squeezellm}.
+One approach that has been developed to address this outlier issue in the context of weight quantization is dense-and-sparse quantization, where each weight matrix is decomposed into a sparse outlier matrix and a dense low-precision matrix \cite{dettmers2023spqr,kim2023squeezellm}.
+Prior works have also leveraged non-uniform quantization methods to improve accuracy for the same bit precision by allowing for flexible quantization signpost placement \cite{kim2023squeezellm,dettmers2023qlora}.
+These approaches have either used a fixed non-uniform datatype such as NormalFloat \cite{dettmers2023qlora}, or derived quantization signposts using a sensitivity-weighted k-means approach \cite{kim2023squeezellm}. \appref{sec:additional-related-works} provides a more detailed overview of related work for outlier-aware LLM quantization and non-uniform LLM quantization.

+There has also been work on quantizing both weights and activations (including KV cache) \cite{xiao2023smoothquant,shao2023omniquant}.
 However, there is still a significant perplexity degradation when quantizing KV cache activations to low precision; \cite{sheng2023flexgen,zhao2023atom} quantized KV cache activations to 4-bits, but required fine-grained grouping for 4-bit quantization, while still observing some perplexity degradation, and \cite{sheng2023flexgen} observed that 3-bit KV cache quantization with fine-grained grouping leads to unacceptable accuracy loss.
 Other works quantized KV cache activations to 4-bits but required retraining to maintain performance \cite{liu2023llmqat}.
 One concurrent work also explores low precision KV cache quantization in order to enable larger batch size inference by reducing the KV cache size \cite{kivi}.
-In this work, we introduce a method for near-lossless low-bit KV cache quantization that minimizes performance degradation without the need for finetuning.